 Since then I have held thirteen "Solo" shows in various parts of the world including USA, India, Europe, Middle East, the Philippines and Indonesia.
 For a period of three years I was the Art Director of the Presidential Award winning US magazine for India, "SPAN".
 Somewhere along the way I abandoned the brush for the palette knife .
 It was too tame to express what I felt within!
 Most of my recent oils and acrylics, including my self portrait, have been painted with the palette knife.

 My works are in private collections around the world and in public collections of: The Punjab Museum, Chandigarh; Lalit Kala Akademi (National Gallery of Art) New Delhi; The Nehru Library, Manila; Library, Aligarh University; Cabinet and Regional offices of CSIR (Center for Scientific and Industrial Research) New Delhi & Hyderabad; US Information Agency, Washington DC; and the archives of the Smithsonian Museums in Washington DC: The Hirshhorn and The National Portrait Gallery, Washington DC.

 I am Zehra Rehmatulla Post.

-I was born in Hyderabad , India, educated in Europe, now living and working in Greater Washington DC area, USA.
+I was born in Hyderabad , India, educated in India and Europe, now living and working in Greater Washington DC area, USA.